 My favorite gluten-free cornbread baking mixes is the Honey Cornbread mix by Krusteaz.
 You can always make the cornbread the day before to save time.

 You can also serve your chili over rice or over Fritos for Frito pie!
 It is also great over French fries or hot dogs.

-Don’t forget your toppings–you can top your chili with cheese, sour cream, avocado, chives, the sky is the limit!
+Don’t forget your toppings–you can top your bowl of chili with cheese, sour cream, avocado, sliced green onoins, the sky is the limit!